-Join George Maestri for an in-depth discussion in this video Working with animation curves, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Working with animation curves, part of Learning MotionBuilder.

 - If you want even finer control over your animation…you'll have to turn to f-curves,…and these allow you to control the interpolation…that MotionBuilder provides,…so it allows you control over the inbetweens.…Now we can find f-curves here in this tab in the Navigator.…It brings up a window that…basically just follows the timeline.…Now this window here will contain the f-curves…and these will build as we create the animation…so you can see how these work.…